- Teacher Certification Map

 Click buttons to jump to section Massachusetts Certification Requirements Massachusetts Prerequisite Coursework Massachusetts Teacher Preparation Massachusetts Required Tests Massachusetts Certification Reciprocity Massachusetts Teacher Salary Teach in Boston Teacher Certification Information & Links

-This page is sponsored by Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
+This page is sponsored by our partner Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Massachusetts.

 To become a certified teacher in Massachusetts, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.